h2oai/sparkling-water/doc/src/site/sphinx/deployment/pysparkling_pipeline.rst

     df_for_predictions = ..
     model.transform(df_for_predictions)

-If we don't initialize the PySparkling using the Initializer, we would get Class not found exception during loading the model as Spark would not now about the required classes.
-But as we can see, we do not need to initialize ``H2OContext``.
+If we don't initialize the PySparkling using the ``Initializer``, we would get ``class not found`` exception during loading the model as Spark would not now about the required classes.
+But as we can see, we do not need to initialize ``H2OContext`` for scoring tasks.